 Click to enlarge

 The Queensland Pioneer Index 1829-1889 and Queensland Federation Index 1890-1914 are consolidated alphabetical lists, on microfiche and on CD-ROM.
 The Pioneer Index has births, deaths and marriages registered 1856-1889, plus some early church records (baptisms and burials 1829-1856, marriages 1839-1856).
 The Federation Index has births, deaths and marriages registered 1890-1914.
-The CD-ROM indexes allow wildcard searches and searches on various combinations of fields, and you do not need to enter a surname.
 No index is perfect, and the CD-ROM omits some entries that are on the fiche, and vice versa.

 Birth and death indexes show (if known) father's name and mother's maiden name.
-Marriage indexes on fiche and CD-ROM give the date and spouse's name (which may be a previous married surname).
-Indexes do not say where the event took place, except that 'B' in a registration number means 'Brisbane'.
-On fiche/CD, index prefixes include 'MAR' (marine birth or death on a voyage to Qld); 'MB' (memorandum of birth); 'LR' (late registration); and 'BA', 'BU' and 'MA' for church records before civil registration began; but different prefixes may be used in online indexes.
+In marriage indexes, spouse's name may be a previous married surname.
+Indexes do not say where the event took place, but 'B' in a registration number means 'Brisbane registration district' and 'C' means 'country'.
+On fiche/CD, index prefixes include 'MAR' (marine birth or death on a voyage to Queensland); 'MB' (memorandum of birth); 'LR' (late registration); and 'BA', 'BU' and 'MA' for church records before civil registration began; but different prefixes may be used in online indexes.

 Some birth certificates have annotations, which may give year of marriage and/or death, married surname, year of death of the child's parent, etc. 'Cc' followed by a date means that someone applied for a certified copy on that date (but you cannot find out the applicant's name).